backupbrew/switchbrew/Applet Manager services.md

 This gets the application [control.nacp](NACP%20Format.md "wikilink").

+##### GetApplicationLaunchProperty

+Takes a type-0x6 output buffer.

+The output buffer size must be at least 0x10-bytes.

+This gets the cached ApplicationLaunchProperty.

+##### GetApplicationLaunchRequestInfo

+No input, returns an output 0x10-byte struct.

+This gets the ApplicationLaunchRequestInfo from state.

 ##### SetUsers

 Takes an input u8 bool flag and a type-0x5 input buffer containing an